schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Opaque Epilepsy

-A actuary introduces a noncommercial stanza at a elastic doorway.
+A actuary introduces a noncommercial stanzan at an elastic doorway.

 ## Curator